Savelor/SQLAIRefactor/docs/OtherFunctions.md

 ## LIKE
-WHERE predicates that include a LIKE clause typically result in execution plans that are difficult to optimize.
-However, rewriting the LIKE condition using functions such as RIGHT and PATINDEX can lead to significantly more efficient execution plans.
-Tests show that this approach can reduce I/O operations, especially as table size increases.
+WHERE predicates that include a LIKE clause often produce execution plans that are hard for the optimizer to handle efficiently.
+In many cases, this leads to higher I/O costs and slower performance as data volumes grow.
+One effective technique is to rewrite the LIKE condition using functions such as RIGHT or PATINDEX.
+This approach can result in significantly more efficient execution plans, reducing the number of I/O operations, especially as table sizes increase.
+The use of the LIKE operator generally falls into three main categories:

-1. **Wildcard on right:**, the plan is good enough, no need to rewrite it.
+**1. Wildcard on right:**, the plan is good enough, no need to rewrite it.

 <table>
   <tr>